contractlevel/yield-v2/docs/operator/OPERATIONS.md

 The workflow registers EVM log triggers for the parent vault and every configured child vault.
 Under the standard [CRE service quota of five EVM log-trigger contracts](https://docs.chain.link/cre/service-quotas#evm-log-trigger), the protocol can therefore monitor at most five vaults across five networks.

+The checked-in `config.staging.json` currently configures six vault networks (one parent plus five children), which already exceeds this standard quota.
+A Chainlink Labs limit increase is required before that configuration can run as checked in.

 Before adding a network, the commercial operator must:

 1. Count every parent and child vault registered as an EVM log source.